 Roger Zogolovitch noted that the imbalance between the number of students who become “master builders” and those left to pursue smaller projects and forge their careers on their own.
 He also stressed the ability to recognize opportunity as a unique skill of an architect, exemplified by his own work as an architect and property developer with a keen eye for “soft sites”.

 Talking about opportunities, the panelists agreed on the importance of recognizing and seizing the right opportunities, not relying on lucky breaks.
-This feeds into the idea of designing your careers as you would a building.
+This feeds into the idea of designing your architectural practice as you would a building.

 Members of the audience posed provocative questions asking about ways architects can gain more control over projects and stay relevant.
 Meredith Bowles noticed that the limitation of the role of architects is real- architects need to take change and not be in the service industry-accept changes taking place all around and bring those changes into the profession.